Sunday, May 30, 2021

 This area served as home turf for several groups of adventurers, the first assembled from accross the province, the second from Northflag, the third from Walden, the fourth from Northflag again.
 The tax calculations were added, as some players came from one of the noble families (Sir Herman von North, the son of the missing lord among them).

 * There was a side story of an evil overlord who had been defeated long ago, with his generals entombed as major undead in seven crypts, waiting for his return, guarded over by an old order of druids.
-I placed one of the crpyts and the wintery dimension where the evil overlord was jailed away here.
+I placed one of the crpyts and the wintery dimension where the evil overlord was jailed away in a chest hidden on an attic in one of the villages.
 The only other crypt worked out was the one where that backstory came from, the beer adventure.
-I handed the players a treasure map in two pieces found in different places, that allowed them to put it together and locate the crypt.
+One more crypt was put into the rolling hills.
+I handed the players a treasure map in two pieces found in different places, that allowed them to put it together and locate the crypt (see above).
+They found it, but the gorgon at 4. petrified the wizard, and at that point they had enough of it and beat a retreat.

 Saturday, May 29, 2021